cepunkt/mlrp/README.md

 These are "drop-in" modules.
 They handle the environment consequences so your character card doesn't have to.
 * *Included Stacks:* Heritalis (Fantasy), Ostria-Thornwick (Political), Ikizen (Cultivation/Fantasy).

-### 2. Production-Validated Character Cards
-These are not standard "Waifu" cards.
-They are **System Agents** built using V2/V3 Positioning Specifications.
-* **Quantity:** 19 Characters across 5 Scenarios.
-* **Optimization:** Tuned to maintain "Kouhai" (Student/Subordinate) or "Expert" constraint topologies, specifically engineered to crush the "As an AI language model" refusal ridge.

-### 3. The Methodology
-Documentation on how to use **Context Positioning** to carve deep narrative valleys.
-This isn't just "Lore"; it's drift prevention engineering.

 ## Related Repositories
 This is the **Product** layer.
 If you want to understand the *Engineering* or *Theory* behind it: